aksommerville/fullmoon4/README.md

 - [ ] farmer: Sow and water on separate trips.
 Let the hero intervene.
 - [ ] Simplify the Home spell.
 Maybe "SSS", like clicking your heels three times?
 - [ ] Can we make like "song only if nothing yet" for map 1?
 It's jarring when you're just passing thru.
+- [ ] Shovel underlay briefly visible during transition.
+- [ ] No underlay for pitcher when empty.
+- [ ] Seamonster pong: He gets a point when his fish goes off the right, you get it when it goes left eg. If you get 5 in a row you win?
+- [ ] gate: sound and visual acknowledgement when changing state (matters, if triggered by Spell of Opening)

 ### April